millerman421/Module_2_challange/loan_qualifier_app/README.md

 * [questionary](https://github.com/tmbo/questionary) - For interactive user prompts and dialogs

-* [sys](https://docs.python.org/3.8/library/sys.html) - Information about this library.
+* [sys](https://docs.python.org/3.8/library/sys.html) - For system commands.
+Follow link for more information about this library.

-* [os](https://docs.python.org/3.8/library/os.html) - Information about this library.
+* [os](https://docs.python.org/3.8/library/os.html) - For os commands.
+Follow link for more information about this library.

-* [csv](https://docs.python.org/3.8/library/csv.html) - Information about this library.
+* [csv](https://docs.python.org/3.8/library/csv.html) - For reading and writing csv files.
+Follow link for more information about this library.

-* [pathlib](https://docs.python.org/3.8/library/pathlib.html) - Information about this library.
+* [pathlib](https://docs.python.org/3.8/library/pathlib.html) - For navigating file system paths.
+Follow link for more information about this library.
 ---

 ## Installation Guide